stefanovertua/job-postings-analysis/README.md

 The analysis was conducted using Looker Studio (formerly Google Data Studio) and is based on a dataset that can be downloaded [here](2019_data_analyst_job.csv).
 The Looker Studio dashboard can be downloaded in pdf format [here](Hiring_trends_for_data_analyst_positions_Dashboard.pdf).

 The report offers a detailed visualization of job applications and hiring trends for Data Analyst roles in 2019.
 It highlights key metrics such as hiring rates, applicant distribution by job title and location, and temporal trends.
-By providing a comprehensive breakdown of these insights, the project is a valuable resource for understanding recruitment patterns, identifying high-demand roles, and informing workforce planning strategies.

 This project leverages Looker Studio’s capabilities to create an interactive dashboard that visualizes key trends and delivers actionable insights for optimizing recruitment strategies and addressing talent shortages in the data analytics field.